-- (1) Consider albuterol for wheezing2.5 mg via nebulizer in 3 ml normal saline - (2) Administer Captopril 25mg SL for moderate and severe symptoms so long as SBP is equal to or greater than110 after nitroglycerin administration - (3) Nitroglycerin paste for patients with moderate or severe symptoms and SBP greater than 110, administer NTG paste 1 inch topically following at least 3 doses of NTG SL. - (4) Re-evaluate the patient's subjective trouble breathing with using the 0 to 10 scale, vital signs.
+- (1) Administer Captopril 25mg SL for moderate and severe symptoms so long as SBP is equal to or greater than110 after Nitroglycerin administration - (2) Nitroglycerin paste for patients with moderate or severe symptoms and SBP greater than 110, administer NTG paste 1 inch topically following at least 3 doses of NTG SL (0.4, 0.8 & 0.8). - (3) Re-evaluate the patient's subjective trouble breathing with using the 0 to 10 scale, vital signs.